One speaker at a Queenstown entrepreneur conference this week will be talking about how a business needs to be a force for good.

-The conference, organised by the Entrepreneurs’ Organization, will run from February 22 to 26.
+The conference, organized by the Entrepreneurs’ Organization, will run from February 22 to 26.

 Derek Handley, a speaker at the event, told TV ONE’s Breakfast today he will give an introductory talk about a new model for capitalism.